jfcloutier/karma_agency/notes/agency/policies.md

 Commands are pre-constructed policies and need only be executed if known.
 Goals name beliefs and impacts and it's up to the receiving CA to construct a policy for each one that's relevant to the CA.

 Once a CA has identified (or been told by a parent CA of) a belief to persist or terminate, the CA must determine a policy to achieve this goal.
-The composition of the policy depends on the nature of the belief (count, trend or ending) and on the desired impact (persisting/terminating).
+The composition of the policy depends on the nature of the belief (count, trend or end) and on the desired impact (persisting/terminating).

 The nature of the belief and the desired impact determine the *base of support* of the belief to be impacted.
 A belief is synthesized from observations (its base of support) which are themselves beliefs once or currently held in the CA's umwelt.
 To impact a belief a CA holds, the CA needs to impact supporting beliefs observed to be held by CAs in its own umwelt.